 You are an insurance broker.
-One of your clients, ADL Ltd, is a furniture manufacturer that owns and operates one large factory.
-Over the last three years, ADL Ltd has made improvements to its risk management and the factory has recently been extensively modernised.
-It has also changed the products it makes and the manufacturing process.
+One of your clients, ADL Ltd, is a furniture manufacturer that owns and operates a large factory.
+You are responsible for arranging their liability insurance.

+Over the last three years, ADL Ltd has made improvements to its risk management to include additional training for employees, a change in the manufacturing process and a complete modernisation of the factory area.